NunoFernandesofficial/NunoFernandesofficial/README.md

 ### Hi there 👋 my name is Nuno Fernandes aka tr1h4rd3r

-- 🔭 I’m currently on a CiberSecurity Course
+- 🔭 I’m currently on a CyberSecurity Course

 <div>
   <a href="https://github.com/NunoFernandesofficial">